 Performance Pads

-A Roll, Slicer and Slicer Loop round out the performance pad options.
-These allow you to remix on the fly with quantize-locked track manipulation features.
+A Roll, Sampler, Slicer, and Slicer Loop round out the performance pad options.
+These allow you to remix on the fly with quantized-locked track manipulation features.

 Connection Options